globalbao/terraform-azurerm-policy-exemptions/README.md

 Learn more about [Azure Policy Exemptions](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/exemption-structure)

+Note: Terraform v0.13 or greater is required to use this module.
+Download the latest Terraform at [https://www.terraform.io/downloads.html]([https://www.terraform.io/downloads.html])

 # Example Usage

 * Create 1 policy exemption with a RG exempt from all policies in an assignment.